opkgmake/openppp2-android/docs/raw_resources.md

 - `domain.txt` – A newline-delimited domain rule set that associates host names with the resolver source `/223.5.5.5/nic`.
 During VPN configuration the file is read into `DNSRuleList`, supplying domain-based routing rules for the embedded DNS engine.
-When the "force remote DNS" option is enabled with user-specified resolvers the app omits these bundled rules so every lookup is delegated to the configured remote servers instead of the curated dataset.
+When the "Proxy all DNS lookups" toggle is enabled the app extracts the remote resolver addresses from these rules and uses them for VPN DNS servers, ensuring every query is proxied unless the dataset yields no candidates (in which case it falls back to the legacy defaults).

 Both files are read at connect time through `RawReader.readRawResource` in `MainActivity` (see the `BypassIpList` and `DNSRuleList` assignments).
 Keeping the data in